Michael Kibbe: Performances

-Michael Kibbe continues to compose and perform in Northern California.
+Kibbe continues to compose and perform in Northern California.
 His wife is Vanessa Kibbe, a professional violinist with the Eureka Symphony Orchestra.
-His son Victor Kibbe is a recording engineer and his son Peter Kibbe is a professional cellist.

 Discography

 Masks, Selected Chamber Works, a compilation of chamber music works composed by Kibbe for winds, string and mixed ensembles.
 Includes, Six Preludes for Solo Cello, Wind Quintets #1 and #7, a string duo and the atmospheric "Death in the Backyard" for soprano and small ensemble.
 2017.

 Debussy Trio Plays Harp, Flute, and Viola Trios.
 Michael Kibbe is composer of one piece entitled, Trio Op.
 99.

 Fantastic Voyage by North Wind Quintet.
 Kibbe is Oboist and arranger of the pieces.